Copying style, Extracting value: Illustrators' Perception of AI Style Transfer and its Impact on Creative Labor: Related Work

 A series of HCI system works have focused on helping people apply text-to-image models using style keywords \cite{opal,promptify,dreamsheets,promptcharm}.
 Several works have also developed tools to support style transfer in domains such as fashion \cite{styleme} and vector graphics generation \cite{warner2023interactive}.

 While style transfer is here to stay and has proven useful to some users, it also had a negative impact on artists.
 A survey of the text-to-image community reveals that \cite{promptingpractice} artist names are the main specifier used alongside the main subject.
 This has caused much tension between artists and AI companies \cite{artistsname}, who in some cases banned the use of living artists’ names as prompts \cite{stablediffusionname}.
+Furthermore, in \cite{biasesgenai}, Srinivasan et al. show that modeling artists' styles using correlation statistics often leads to stereotyping the nature of their process and the quality of their work, leading to a biased representation of what style is.

 Regarding style transfer, the infamous case of a Reddit user who fine-tuned Stable Diffusion to copy illustrator Holly Mengert’s work \cite{hollymengert} became a clear example of how illustrators’ styles might be at risk of being simply “grabbed” online to be reproduced by anyone.
 In response to such threats, Shan et al. \cite{shan2023glaze} have developed Glaze, a technique to “cloak” artists’ styles that while imperceptible by the human eye, misleads AI system trying to copy them.
 Similarly, Liang et al. \cite{adversarialpaintingstyle} introduced the AdvDM algorithm, which crafts adversarial examples that disrupt the ability of diffusion models to capture and imitate specific artistic features.
-Meanwhile, Nightshade \cite{nightshade} proposes a prompt-specific poisoning strategy named Hemlock, designed to safeguard intellectual properties by subtly destabilizing text-to-image generative models, thus limiting their ability to accurately respond to targeted prompts or rendering them ineffective.
+Meanwhile, Nightshade \cite{nightshade} proposes a prompt-specific poisoning strategy, designed to safeguard intellectual properties by subtly destabilizing text-to-image generative models, thus limiting their ability to accurately respond to targeted prompts or rendering them ineffective.

 In the broader study of Text-To-Image (TTI) models in HCI, we follow researchers who foregrounded artists’ perspectives in examining text-to-image models.
 Rajcic et al. \cite{rajcic2024towards} have explored artists’s perception of TTI models through a similar methodology of using a model fine-tuned to their work.
 Shelby et al. \cite{shelby2024generative} have paid attention to artists' point of view about the use, harm, and harm reduction of TTI models.
 In the context of text generation, Gero et al \cite{gero2023social} show how to situate generative models within the larger socio-technical context of creation from the writers' perspective.